Web Analytics: Past, Present and Future – SEM Synergy Extras

 “It’s not perception anymore that the keywords we target need to be aligned with what is engaging and converting our visitors,” he adds.
 “Keyword research and content development based on analytics data, combined with usability consideration is the foundation for creating or recreating a site that will perform better on all levels.”

-So, what’s your take on the changing role of analytics in Digital marketing?
+So, what’s your take on the changing role of analytics in Internet marketing?
 We want to hear from you.